ChrizTahFah/ChrizHUD/README.md

 Everything you need to know
 ----------------------

 In order to install the HUD navigate to C:/program files x86/steam/steamapps/common/team fortress 2/tf/custom.
-Once you are here you can drag the folder named "HUD" straight in.
+Once you are here you can drag the folder named "HUD" in.

-THAT'S IT!

-Hope you enjoy!

 I have also included a net_graph tweak because I was too lazy to remove it.
 It compacts the graph so it's better anyway.